Why IEP Accommodations Fail: The Working MemoryTeaching assistant supporting a student with IEP accommodations in a secondary classroom

 Working memory is the cognitive system that holds and manipulates information during active thinking.
 It is not the same as short-term memory, which is purely passive storage.
 Working memory is where you keep a sentence in mind while you figure out its meaning, where you hold the first three steps of a problem while executing the fourth, and where you track what you have already written while deciding what to write next.

-Baddeley (2000) revised his influential model of working memory to include four components.
-The central executive is the attentional control system that coordinates the others.
-The phonological loop holds verbal and acoustic information in a kind of inner voice.
-The visuospatial sketchpad holds visual and spatial information.
-The episodic buffer integrates information from these sub-systems and from long-term memory into a coherent representation.
+Baddeley (2000) updated his working memory model, outlining four parts.
+The central executive controls attention and coordinates other areas.
+The phonological loop holds spoken and heard information (inner voice).
+The visuospatial sketchpad holds visual and spatial data.
+The episodic buffer combines information from sub-systems and long-term memory (Baddeley, 2000).

 Extended Time: When It Helps and When It Does Not